bgamari/ghc-wiki-import/backpack.md

-Backpack is a proposal for retrofitting Haskell with an applicative, mix-in module system.
-It has been implemented in GHC 8.2 and cabal-install 2.0.
-If Backpack is used purely internally inside a package (i.e., it's not externally visible), Backpack is also supported by Stack.
+Backpack is a system for retrofitting Haskell with an applicative, mix-in module system.
+It has been implemented in GHC 8.2 and cabal-install 2.0, but it is [ not supported by Stack](https://github.com/commercialhaskell/stack/issues/2540).